Installation: just extract the downloaded archive anywhere.

 color, and one matching line of red color.
 You will get 12 points

 (6 balls * 2) for arranging such line on the board.

 In each matching line there must be at least one

 normal (one-colored) ball.
 So e.g. you can't make a matching line

 Concept is closely based on original DOS "Color lines" game

 by Olga Demin (programming), Igor Ivkin and Gennady Denisov (graphics).

-who made graphics for original DOS "Color lines".
+who made cool graphics for the original DOS "Color lines".

-The graphics for the default set of 7 balls are modified version
+The graphics for the default set of 7 balls are a modified version

 of "KDE Lines" graphics.